astronomer/docs/astro/cli/develop-project.md

 - Python libraries.
 If you’re using Airflow for a data science project, for example, you might use a data science library such as [pandas](https://pandas.pydata.org/) or [NumPy (`numpy`)](https://numpy.org/).
 - Airflow providers.
 Airflow providers are Python packages that contain all relevant Airflow modules for a third-party service.
 For example, `apache-airflow-providers-amazon` includes the hooks, operators, and integrations you need to access services on Amazon Web Services (AWS) with Airflow.
 See [Provider packages](https://airflow.apache.org/docs/apache-airflow-providers/).

-Adding the name of a package to the `packages.txt` or `requirements.txt` files of your Astro project installs the package to your Airflow environment or Deployment.
+Adding the name of a package to the `packages.txt` or `requirements.txt` files of your Astro project installs the package to your Airflow environment.
 Python packages are installed from your `requirements.txt` file using [pip](https://pypi.org/project/pip/).

 1. Add the package name to your Astro project.
 If it’s a Python package, add it to `requirements.txt`.
 If it’s an OS-level package, add it to `packages.txt`.
 The latest version of the package that’s publicly available is installed by default.